Rounded corners on table.list elements

 Not that it's a biggie, as our border radius doesn't seem to be that big anyway, for cells under to stick out, it's only 3px after all, but here is the patch with hidden overflow just in case ;-)

-#9 Updated by Anonymous about 1 year ago
+#9 Updated by Anonymous over 1 year ago

 Go MAEDA wrote: